yuxin2003/yuxin2003.github.io/_pages/research.md

 * From Information Seeking to Body Image Anxiety: Exploring the Underlying Mechanisms
   * 06/2023 - 05/2024
-  * This study confirms the positive correlation between information seeking orientation and body image anxiety, and the mediating utility of social media engagement therein, using a national questionnaire research (n=374).
+  * This study confirms the positive correlation between information seeking orientation and body image anxiety, and the mediating utility of social media engagement therein, using a national questionnaire research.
 Tolerance of uncertainty was also shown to be associated with this effect, moderating the impact of social media engagement on body image anxiety.
 <br/>
 * Factors of Elderly People's Judgment of Health Science Videos' Authenticity in Social Media
   * 09/2022 - 03/2023